Fire0902/anime-sama-downloader/README.md

 ### Features

-- [ ] Main goal: Implements an api to download from HTTP request with JSON

 - [ ] Show Mo instead of timestamp download progression

 - [ ] Make a Jellyfin extension to communicate with api (not a priority)

 - [ ] Add self host web version to make the program user friendly

+- [ ] Final goal: Implements an api to download from HTTP request with JSON

 - [X] Add CloudFlare anti-bot page detection